 The version of Sketchbook you are using determines the types of selection available.

-Great for tracing around an object to precisely select it.
+Great for tracing around an object.
 Tap-drag and trace around the object to select it.

 Great for selecting circular areas.
 Place your finger where you would like the center of the selection to be, then tap-drag to expand the selection.